Inference-Time Search Using Side Information for Diffusion-Based Image Reconstruction: Related work

 \textbf{Inverse problems with side information:} Many works in signal processing \citep{mota2017cswithprior, oymak2013simple, joens2009localminimax, chun2012nonlocalmeans, ehrhardt2014jointmrirecon, hyder2019fourierphasewithsi} integrate structural correlations from auxiliary signals, often via designing appropriate optimization algorithms.
+Diffusion-based approaches include training with joint priors across modalities \citep{levac2023mrirw, efimov2025diffwithsideinfo}, metadata conditioning \citep{chung2025contextmri}, and text-guided regularization \citep{kim2025regularization}.
 In MRI, LeSITA \citep{tsiligianni2019sparselinwithsideinfo} learns coupled sparse representations, and TGVN \citep{atalik2025mriwithsideinfo} constrains ambiguous subspaces with additional contrasts using learned unrolled networks.
-Diffusion-based approaches include training with joint priors across modalities \citep{levac2023mrirw, efimov2025diffwithsideinfo}, metadata conditioning \citep{chung2025contextmri}, and text-guided regularization \citep{kim2025regularization}.
 Most approaches, however, are training-based or bound to one modality of side information associated with the trained conditional diffusion model.

-\textbf{Reward-gradient guidance:} LGD \citep{song2023lossguideddmpnp} refines DPS via Monte Carlo estimates, while UGD \citep{bansal2024universal}, FreeDoM \citep{yu2023freedom}, and RB-Modulation \citep{rout2025rbmodulation} propose to guide the diffusion with a gradient of the reward function.
-In addition to being gradient-based approaches, they are typically used for semantic generation tasks rather than inverse problems.

-\textbf{SMC methods:} Sequential Monte Carlo approaches \citep{cardoso2024monte, dou2024fpssmc, wu2023practicalexactsampling} generate and resample particles under tilted distributions, offering gradient-free alternatives but limited performance at small $N$.
-DAS \citep{kim2025testtime} combines resampling with gradients for text-to-image tasks.
-These methods rely only on the measurement to guide the unconditional sampler and do not exploit side information.

 \textbf{Inference-time search:} Reward-guided inference-time search has advanced LLM reasoning using Process Advantage Verifiers (PAVs) \citep{setlur2025rewarding}, compute-optimal scheduling \citep{snell2025scaling}, and reward-guided small models \citep{liu2025can}.
 Some recent works \citep{singhal2025fksteering, li2025dynamic} apply reward-based search in diffusion for text-to-image/protein generation, but do not consider side information or inverse problems.